Munir93/gcloudpractice/README.md

 # gcloudpractice

 ----DataMigrationTool-Code-ONLY Version 1.0----
-GCS to Big Query CSV file migrator
+Fully automated GCS to Big Query CSV file migrator

 This version is to be run on either a GCP compute engine or in Cloud Shell.
 To run from an external application please unhash the line 'from_serivce_account' and create the appropriate JSON key.
 Then set the key path in the config.py file